 Other usage limits

-While there is no maximum number of requests per day, the following usage limit is in place for the Geolocation API:
+While there are no maximum number of requests per day, the following usage limits are still in place for the Address Validation API.

 Manage your cost of use

 To manage your cost of use of the Google Maps Platform APIs, set daily quota limits on all requests to any billable API.
 Daily quotas are reset at midnight Pacific time.